kgreif24/zjets_omnifold/fastjet/README.md

 This is a copy of Jad's omniphysics package: https://github.com/jmsardain/omniphysics.
-It has been modified to support the following functionality:

-1. Plot arbitrary observables defined on the Z+jets final state
+It can be used to plot arbitrary observables defined on the Z+jets final state.
-2. Calculate lund jet plane information for adding to slimmed training files, which is necessary for using LundNet blocks as an embedding in omnifold classifiers

-Documentation of both of these is below.
 To compile the code, it is easiest to use an LCG release obtained from `cvmfs`:

 ```
 setupATLAS